codio/knowledge/source/instructors/authoring/guides/author_student.rst

-Students will not see the .codio-menu file to be able to edit/change it.
+Students do not have access to the .codio-menu file in the **Filetree**.

 .. _player-options:

-Player Options
+Guide player Options
-**************
+********************

   .. image:: /img/guides/playmode.png
      :alt: Player Options

-When the content is rendered to a student, various options can be controlled
+When the Guide is in Play mode, the following options may be available depending on who is viewing:

-- The **Collapse table of contents**  button allows the user to collapse the content pane to provide larger working area if required.
-This option will not show if the page layout is One Pane
+- The **Collapse table of contents** button allows the user to collapse the content pane to provide a larger working area.
+This option does not show if the page layout is One Pane.
-- **Navigation Buttons** allows the user to navigate forward/backward in the guide.
+- **Navigation Buttons** provide forward/backward in the guide.
 - **Settings** allows the user to view the assignment as a teacher (e.g. show solution information hidden to students) change the Theme (light/dyslexic), Mark as Complete, change the font size, reset both the theme and fonts, to restore the current files (see below) and to access Code Comments.
 See :ref:`Dyslexia Support <dyslexia>` section
-- **Show/Hide Section List** Hamburger Icon allows the user to show/hide the section list.
+- **Show/Hide Section List** the Index icon allows the user to show/hide the index.
-- **Grading** button is visible for teachers to allow access to grading area.
-Students do not see this
+- **Grading** is available for teachers to access the grading area.
+Students do not see this option.

 Restore current files
 ---------------------
-The Restore Current Files feature is a great way to reset/restore any files on that page to its initial state after hacking sample code around.
+The **Restore current files** feature provides the ability to reset/restore any edited files on that page to their initial state.
 Files can be restored from the menu as shown below.

   .. image:: /img/guides/reset.png
      :alt: Restore Current Files